valueflows/valueflows/mkdocs/docs/introduction/faq.md

 The current release and status can be found in [Introduction/Release and Status](../introduction/status.md).

+### There is a lot here, do I need to implement the whole vocabulary?

+While the base model is quite simple and elegant, or perhaps because of this in contrast to the many possible use cases, there are indeed quite a few options coming from experience with different use cases, and the desire to support future experiments which we don't know about.
+We want to emphasize that projects will need to pick and choose what is useful for any specific application or use case.
+For that reason, we have kept most things optional, and don't want to make assumptions about how the vocabulary will be used.
+We also hope that the [examples](../examples/ex-overview.md) and [links to existing open source implementations](../appendix/usedfor.md) will help.

+### What can I do to simplify the data entry needed for Valueflows applications?

+One thing to note is that the base model appears in all three layers in similar ways.
+This gives applications a way to pre-fill many properties.
+For example, a recipe can create many plans, where each may only need tweaking.
+A commitment can pre-fill many properties from an intent that it will satisfy.
+An economic event can pre-fill many properties from a commitment that it will fulfill.
+There may also be application-specific opportunities, like using a hardware design to create a recipe for planning the production of the design.

 ### Where are the rules for economic events effects on economic resources?

 You can find those under [Concepts/Actions](../concepts/actions.md).